geerlingguy/ai-benchmarks/README.md

 ## Findings

 All resorts are sorted by token generation rate (tg), listed here as 'Eval Rate', in descending order.
+Eventually I may find a better way to sort these findings, and include more data.
+For now, click through the System name to find all the test details.

 ### DeepSeek R1 14b